the-sergiu/Cartoon-Generation-Using-Stable-Diffusion/docs/features/CLI.md

 command line (`--steps=10 --grid`), one argument per line, or a mixture of both using any of the accepted command switch formats:

-!!! example "my unmodified initialization file"
+!!! example ""

-    ```bash title="~/.invokeai" linenums="1"
+    ```bash
-    # InvokeAI initialization file
-    # This is the InvokeAI initialization file, which contains command-line default values.
-    # Feel free to edit.
-If anything goes wrong, you can re-initialize this file by deleting
-    # or renaming it and then running invokeai-configure again.

-    # The --root option below points to the folder in which InvokeAI stores its models, configs and outputs.
-    --root="/Users/mauwii/invokeai"

-    # the --outdir option controls the default location of image files.
-    --outdir="/Users/mauwii/invokeai/outputs"

-    # You may place other  frequently-used startup commands here, one or more per line.
-    # Examples:
-    # --web --host=0.0.0.0
+    --web
-    # --steps=20
-    # -Ak_euler_a -C10.0
+    --steps=28
+    --grid
+    -f 0.6 -C 11.0 -A k_euler_a
     ```

-!!! note

-    The  initialization file only accepts the command line arguments.
+Note that the initialization file only accepts the command line arguments.
 There are additional arguments that you can provide on the `invoke>` command line (such as `-n` or `--iterations`) that cannot be entered into this file.
 Also be alert for empty blank lines at the end of the file, which will cause an arguments error at startup time.

 ## List of prompt arguments